ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Camden journal._](https://chroniclingamerica.loc.gov/lccn/sn86053067/1873-09-04/ed-1/seq-4)

 #### 1873-09-04 &middot; Camden, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-, except the
-words, &quot;God not yet forsaken His Church.

-ropes have been banished trorn Koine,
-have been imprisoned by their enitnies,
-but the Church was finally triumphant.
-And she will again triumph.&quot;
 Everlasting Fence Posts.?I discovered
 many years ago that wood could
 be made to last longer than iron * in the